jkeohan/rctr-2-14-22/w02d03/intro-to-props.md

 Take a moment to update the `CardImage` and `Button` Components to make use of Object Destructuring.

-:thumbsup: Click on the thumbs up when your done.
+:thumbsup_all: Click on the thumbs up when your done.

 <hr>

-### Bonus - A Better Folder Structure
+### Additional Bonus - A Better Folder Structure

 The instructor will perform a walk through of organizing the Components into a folder structure.